Faezov/PDBrenum/README.md

 To resolve this problem simply run:
 (PDBrenum) $ pip install biopython==1.76

-PDBrenum uses multiprocessing by default (it will use all available CPUs) but the usercan set a limit to the numer of CPUs by providing number to -nproc flag:
+PDBrenum uses multiprocessing (by default it will use all available CPUs) but the usercan set a limit to the numer of CPUs by providing number to -nproc flag:
 "-nproc", "--set_number_of_processes"

-The user can also change where input output files will go by using these self-explanatory flags (with absolute paths):
+Users can also change where input output files will go by using these self-explanatory flags (with absolute paths):
 "-sipm", "--set_default_input_path_to_mmCIF"
 "-sipma", "--set_default_input_path_to_mmCIF_assembly"
 "-sipp", "--set_default_input_path_to_PDB"